A Physical Exam Accurately Diagnoses a Sports Hernia

 - Pain at the origin of the adductor longus tendon; and

 - Dull, diffused pain in the groin, often radiating to the perineum and inner thigh or across the midline.

-MRI, CT scan, Ultrasound have all been used to try to image the tear in the oblique muscles.
-Unfortunately, the tests can be difficult to interpret and there is a high false negative rate.
-Imaging tests are mainly helpful in identifying other possible etiologies of the groin pain, for example a hip injury.
+MRI, CT scan, Ultrasound are used to try to image the tear in the oblique muscles.
+Unfortunately, the tests can be challenging to interpret, and there is a high false-negative rate.
+Imaging tests are mainly helpful in identifying other possible etiologies of the groin pain, for example, a hip injury.

-A patient with a sports hernia will have an enlarged external inguinal ring secondary to a tear of the external oblique fascia.
+A patient with a Sports Hernia will have an enlarged external inguinal ring secondary to a tear of the external oblique fascia.
 The external ring can be palpated by inverting the scrotum with the finger.
-Normally only the tip of the finger can be passed through the external inguinal ring.
-In cases of a sports hernia a finger easily passes through the external inguinal ring.
-Palpation of the external inguinal ring will often reproduce the patient’s pain.
-Often the floor of the inguinal canal can be palpated and the thickness and strength can be compared to the contralateral side.
-A thin and weak inguinal floor is also characteristic of a sports hernia.
+Usually, only the tip of the finger can be inserted into the external inguinal ring.
+In cases of a Sports Hernia, a finger easily passes through the external inguinal ring.
+The palpation of the external inguinal ring will often reproduce the patient’s pain.
+Often the floor of the inguinal canal can be palpated, and the thickness and strength have to be compared to the contralateral side.
+A thin and weak inguinal floor is also characteristic of a Sports Hernia.

-Another important part of the examination is palpation of the external oblique as it runs parallel to the inguinal ligament.
+Another essential part of the examination is palpation of the external oblique as it runs parallel to the inguinal ligament.
 Often a defect can be palpated.
-A defect in the external oblique fascia is consistent with a sports hernia.
+A defect in the external oblique fascia is consistent with a Sports Hernia.

 Learn more about Dr. Brown’s approach to the treatment of sports hernias or contact Dr. Brown for additional information.